Last updated: May 2026

 - Consistent with CR records

-Step 6: Submit Your Application
+Step 6: Submit the Application

-ZATCA reviews your submission and may request:
+ZATCA reviews the submission and may request:

 - Additional verification